alxhoff/C-code-snippets/rpi_module/README.md

 plug it in and boot up.

+The first boot you will need to run `sudo depmod -a` and then reboot for your modules to be there.

 # Building a kernel module

 Now you can either put your module into the kernel source and perform an "in-tree" build where you compile the entire kernel (slow, but important if the current kernel version differs).